burtlo/yard-cucumber/README.md

 Steps highlight the match groups in a different color to show which parts of the step are matched in the step definition.

+**7. Represent instances of scenarios for scenario outlines.**

+Display all the values that would normally be substituted into a scenario for the scenario outline.
+To make it easier to represent them to product owners.
+As well as link the instance of the step definitions for developers.

 Installation